Urigo/angular-meteor/README.md

 At this moment, you are ready to create awesome apps backed by the power of Angular2 and Meteor!

-There is some details left though.
+There are some details left though.
 For more information, please check Parties demo app.

 ### Server Side
-You can import TypeScript and System.js on the server side same way as on the client side.
+You can import TypeScript and System.js on the server side same way you can on the client side.

-Similar to the client's main module `app.ts`, the package checks existance of `main.ts` file in the server folder and, in case of success, will import it for you.
+Similar to the client's main module `app.ts`, the package checks for the existence of the `main.ts` file in the server folder and, in case of success, will import it for you.
 Otherwise, you can name main module as you want and import by:
 ````ts
 Meteor.startup(() => {
     System.import('server/foo').await();